 2.6.
 Statistical analysis

-The homogeneity of variances was controlled using the Bartlett’s test, while the normality of data was assessed with the Kolmogorov-Smirnov test.
-Results of the two tests are reported in Table S1 in the Supplementary Material.
-In dry matter content, which showed non-normal data distribution (significant Kolmogorov-Smirnov test), data were square root transformed and showed normal distribution (not significant Kolmogorov-Smirnov test).
+The homogeneity of variances was controlled using Bartlett’s test, while the normality of data was assessed with the Kolmogorov-Smirnov test.
+The results of the two tests are reported in Table S1 in the Supplementary Material.
+In dry matter content, which showed non-normal data distribution (significant Kolmogorov-Smirnov test), data were square root transformed and showed normal distribution (non-significant Kolmogorov-Smirnov test).
 Subsequently, a mixed model analysis of variance (ANOVA) was run for genotypes and fertilizer treatments (fixed factors), and years (random factor), and their multiple interactions.
 In significant ANOVA sources, the Student-Newman-Keuls (SNK) test at P ≤ 0.05 was used to separate statistically different factor levels.
 The mean square calculations in ANOVA sources and the SNK test were performed using the Co-Stat 6.3 package (CoHort Software, Berkeley, CA, USA).
 The error mean squares used in the calculations of the F values were based on the fixed (ST and CV) and random (year) factors, according to Steel et al. (1997).